ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    Result of inserting a row in one subtable. :label:`fig-subtable-after`

-3. UC2: Code re-use through export
+3. Reuse: Code re-use through export

 .. figure:: ProcessFiles.png
    :scale: 50 %